akrausesap/personservicekubernetes/README.md

 To deploy Mongodb use Helm (https://helm.sh/).
 To install helm do the following:

-Innitialize Helm (if not already done, client-only option as kyma already comes with tiller installed):
+1. Innitialize Helm (if not already done, client-only option as kyma already comes with tiller installed):
 `helm init --client-only`

-Then deploy Mongo DB
+2. Then deploy Mongo DB:

-`helm install --name first-mongo   --set persistence.size=2Gi,    stable/mongodb --namespace personservice`
+`helm install --name first-mongo --set persistence.size=2Gi stable/mongodb --namespace personservice`

 ### Java Build

 Project is built using: mvn clean package or mvn clean install.
 It uses jib (https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) to build and push to a docker registry (which does not require a local docker install).
 You **must** use the following maven properties to adapt to your local installation:

 * docker.repositoryname: Docker repository that the image will be published to
-* jib.credentialhelper: docker credential helper that will be used to acquire docker hub (adapt to YOUR Operating System, pass or secretservice for Linuy, wincred for Windows and osxkeychain for Linux)
+* jib.credentialhelper: docker credential helper that will be used to acquire docker hub (adapt to YOUR Operating System, pass or secretservice for Linux, wincred for Windows and osxkeychain for Mac)

 You **can** use the following maven properties to adapt to your local installation: